Irbit: Economy

 After World War II, various branches of industry, such as engineering, manufacturing of construction materials, pharmaceutical, light, and food-manufacturing industries developed rapidly.
 During the war a motorcycle-manufacturing plant was moved here from Moscow.
 For more than fifty years, over three million motorcycles had been produced here.
 The factory now produces only two thousand motorcycles a year, most of which are for export.
 In the Soviet times, however, hundreds of thousands were produced.
 Today it produces different types of motorcycles and spare parts for them, specializing in heavy motorcycles with sidecars.
-Irbit is also the world headquarters for Russian motorcycle manufacturer Ural Motorcycles.
+Irbit is also the former world headquarters for Russian motorcycle manufacturer Ural Motorcycles.
+In 2022, the Ural factory moved to Petropavlovsk, Kazakhstan.

 Irbit dairy plant is the largest milk-processing plant in the Urals.
 In 2004, it processed 66,000 tons of milk.
 Irbit bakery plant manufactures different types of breads and batons, cakes, croutons, toasts.
 Irbit chemico-pharmaceutical plant produces drugs, chemical substances, fluids for chemical industry.